|RECOLLECTIONS OF THE CRIMEA - ON BEHALF OF THE WEBBER BOW RAGGED SCHOOLS

 The Orthodox, by contrast, have always positively required beards for clergy.

 The interplay of cultural and theological factors make this an intriguing issue, on which much has been written.
-It is a ticklish (pun intended) matter: Rowan Williams, former Archbishop of Canterbury has a full beard, the Bishop of London (and the Rector of this parish) have goatee beards, and the current Bishop of Stepney an extended moustache......
+It is a ticklish (pun intended) matter: Rowan Williams, former Archbishop of Canterbury, has a full beard; the Bishop of London (and the former Rector of this parish) have goatee (or 'King Charles') beards; and the current Bishop of Stepney an 'extended moustache'......

 This very fine watercolour testimonial was presented to Prebendary Turner